Childminder Development Grant

 [Note: A Childminder may be exempt from attending the QAP if they have already completed an equivalent Childminding course or relevant quality related training.
 [This decision will be made at the discretion of the local CCC for 2019.]

 Must provide evidence of Children First E-Learning programme

 |ü||Required to operate as a Childminder for a minimum of two years following receipt of the grant.|

 2. Childminders may re-apply after 2 years, or after a shorter period if their first childminding development grant was for less than the maximum amount (this will be confirmed in the ‘Childcare Committee Confirmation of Childminder Details’ section of the application form).

-3. The application for CMDG funding should be completed on the standard application form and submitted to Meath County Childcare Committee.
+3. The application for CMDG funding should be completed on the standard application form and submitted by email to your local City/County Childcare Committee who will submit it to Meath County Childcare Committee on your behalf.

-4. Where a Childminder is subject to the Child Care Act 1991 (Early Years Services) Regulations 2016 they must register their service with Tusla. (this will be confirmed in the ‘Childcare Committee Confirmation of Childminder Details’ section of the application form)
+4. Where a Childminder is subject to the Child Care Act 1991 (Early Years Services) Regulations 2016 and (Early Years Services) (Registrations of School Age) Regulations 2018 they must register their service with Tusla. (this will be confirmed in the ‘Childcare Committee Confirmation of Childminder Details’ section of the application form)

 5. On the part of the applicant Childminder, no purchases should be made until grant approval notification is received from Meath County Childcare Committee.